Hooked Fisherman

 Best Trout Waters in Connecticut

-**Salmon River (East Hampton/Colchester):** A cold, clear tributary of the Connecticut River known for excellent stocked trout and good holdover populations.
-Excellent fly fishing access and relatively uncrowded compared to the Farmington.
+Salmon River (East Hampton/Colchester): A cold, clear tributary of the Connecticut River with reliable stocked trout fishing and solid holdover populations in its deeper, shaded runs.
+Good fly fishing access throughout and typically less crowded than the Farmington, particularly in fall when the holdover browns turn on.

-**Willimantic River:** Less famous but very productive stocked and holdover trout water in eastern CT.
-Less pressure than the Farmington.
+Willimantic River: Less famous but very productive stocked and holdover trout water in eastern CT.
+Noticeably less pressure than the Farmington throughout the season.

 Seasonal Patterns

-**Spring (April – May):** Peak season.
-Stocking trucks are running, water temperatures are perfect (45–60Β°F), and trout are active and feeding.
-The freshly stocked fish are catchable on almost anything for the first week.
+Spring (April – May): Peak season.
+Stocking typically begins in early April on most CT waters, with temperatures often running in the 45–58°F range on tailwaters and slightly warmer on freestone streams.
+Trout are active and feeding hard, and freshly stocked fish are catchable on almost anything for the first week.
 After two weeks in the river, selectivity increases dramatically.

-**Winter:** The Farmington River TMA is one of the few CT rivers where winter trout fishing is practical.
-Wild browns in the river hold in the deepest pools during cold weather, catchable on tiny nymphs drifted through the hole on light tippet.
+Winter: The Farmington River TMA is one of the few CT rivers where winter trout fishing is practical.
+Wild browns hold in the deepest pools during cold weather, catchable on tiny nymphs dead-drifted through the hole on light tippet.

 Presentations and Gear